We are currently closed to new TOME applications. Please check back in July 2023.

 • The final digital publication must be made accessible via WCAG 2.0 or 2.1 requirements.

-• The press will distribute and make the open access monograph available on selected platforms, including: Directory of Open Access Books, HathiTrust Digital Library, Internet Archive, JSTOR’s Open Content, MUSE Open, OAPEN Library.
+• The press will distribute and make the open access monograph available on selected platforms, which may include but are not limited to: Directory of Open Access Books, HathiTrust Digital Library, Internet Archive, JSTOR’s Open Content, MUSE Open, OAPEN Library.

 • The press will provide a final invoice to CU Boulder.